iihwa/colors/README.md

 # Color Palette Generator

-A simple web tool that generates a random set of color palettes.
-Click a color to copy its HEX code.
+A dark-themed, responsive color palette generator.
+Generates 5 random colors and displays HEX, RGB, and HSL values for each color.

 ## Features

-- Generate 5 random colors
+- Randomly generates 5 color blocks
+- Shows:
+  - HEX (e.g., #3a8ee6)
+  - RGB (e.g., rgb(58, 142, 230))
+  - HSL (e.g., hsl(210, 75%, 56%))
-- Click a color to copy the HEX code
+- Click any value to copy it
-- Lock/unlock individual colors
-- Generate new palette without changing locked colors
+- Fully responsive and styled with a modern dark theme
+- No dependencies or build tools — just open in a browser

 ## Demo